MonkeManX/monkemanx.github.io/content/articles/Insult_to_Humanity.md

 ## My Perspective

-I believe this is one of the greatest things that could have happened to us as a species—not because of the scientific and material progress AI promises to deliver, but because it breaks the illusion that humans occupy a uniquely special place in the cosmos once and for all.
+I believe this is one of the greatest things that could have happened to us as a species, not because of the scientific and material progress AI promises to deliver, but because it breaks the illusion that humans occupy a uniquely special place in the cosmos once and for all.
 There are no more comforting lies to hide behind.
 Now, each of us must confront the existential angst head-on.

 If humans are no longer uniquely special, then we are left with two possibilities: either *everything* is special, or *nothing* is.